edson98lg/LCD_Pic18f45k22/README.md

 * 1 optocoupler

-## Expresiones de Gratitud 😊
+## Expressions of Gratitude 😊
-* Da las gracias públicamente 😊
+* Publicly thanks 😊
-* Dona con Solana a esta dirección: `BGADeDwPhghunkZevrT1rxBfRTYFDQwhRABUWgX8EWGD`
+* Donate with SOLANA to this address: `BGADeDwPhghunkZevrT1rxBfRTYFDQwhRABUWgX8EWGD`
-* Dona con ETH a esta dirección: `0x879e34c7Ae54A6A3936d7eD9A1c3E81Ae52C43D6`
+* Donate with ETH to this address: `0x879e34c7Ae54A6A3936d7eD9A1c3E81Ae52C4